OnlyF0uR/ClioSec/README.md

 ### Disclaimer
 Do not use for illegal or ethically questionable purposes.

-NOTE: All placeholder/sample data shown or shipped by this tool is completely fictional with no relation to the real world.
+**NOTE:** All placeholder/sample data shown or shipped by/with this tool is completely fictional with no relation to the real world.